Amp up your property management lead gen game: Your nurture and sales strategy

 • Closed-won or Closed-lost: Whether you bring on a new property manager or not, you should mark them as closed.
 The property managers who sign with you are marked closed-won.
 The property managers who pass on your services, you mark as closed-lost.

-Pro Tip: Noting a reason why they passed could help you win them in the future.
-If, for example, they go with another property management company, it could be worth it to check in down the road to see if the property manager is happy with their services or if they’re considering another company.
+Pro Tip: Noting a reason why they passed on your services could help you win them in the future.
+If, for example, they go with another property management company because you don’t provide a 24-hour maintenance contact center, you can check in with them again if you bring one on down the road.

 It’s important to be very disciplined about managing your leads.
 All of this information helps you keep track of who has been contacted when, and what part of the sales process they’re in.

 It also allows you to look back on your process to determine what’s working and what isn’t.
-Are clients you meet at community events converting more frequently than those that come through Google paid search?
+Are leads that come through a service such as All Property Management (a Buildium company), which matches owners with property managers in their area, converting more frequently than those that come through Google paid search?
 How many emails do you send before you hear back from a prospective client?

 Thorough analysis can help you tighten your process and focus on the more promising leads.